lucide-icons/lucide/docs/icon-design-guide.md

 Before an icon is added to the library, we like to have readable and optimized svg code.

-Don't use [`<use>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/use).
-While it may seem like a good way to optimize file size sometimes,there's no way to ensure that the referenced element IDs are unique when SVGs are embedded in HTML documents.
+Never use [`<use>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/use).
+While it may sometimes seem like a good way to optimize file size, there's no way to ensure that the referenced element IDs will be unique once the SVGs are embedded in HTML documents.

 ### Global Attributes